Furnace Repair Checklist

 - Make certain that the button is set to “heat” instead of “off” or “cool.”

 - Make certain the program is showing the correct day and time and is programmed to “run.”
 If you’re having problems getting out of the setting, adjust the temperature by utilizing the up/down arrows and pressing the “hold” button.
-This will make the furnace to start if thermostat programming is causing a problem.
+This will cause the furnace to start if thermostat is causing a problem.

 - Increase the temperature setting to 5 degrees above the temperature of the room.